Peace Corps Cribs: Ambondro, Madagascar edition

 Around the corner, you can find my kabone or my pit latrine.

-And that end the tour of my humble abode and I hope you have enjoyed it.
+And that marks the end of the tour of my humble abode.
+I hope you have enjoyed it.
 Thanks for checking it out - Veloma!
 Goodbye!